(I may earn a small commission from the products mentioned in this post.)

 As I mentioned in earlier articles therapy started out tough but was rewarding.
-After two weeks of a daily routine on my bed and standing up, I was looking forward to something new outside my home.
+After two weeks of a daily routine on my bed, a chair and standing up, I was looking forward to something new outside my home.

 I hoped to get some new exercises that included machines like a stationary bike, and leg press.
 I wasn’t disappointed.